section-engineering-education/engineering-education/articles/ajax-request-in-django-using-axios/index.md

 ### What is AJAX?

 Ajax is an acronym for Asynchronous JavaScript and XML.
 It’s not a language, framework or a web library.
 It’s a web technology that sends and receives data from a client to a server asynchronously all done in the background behind the scenes without needing to reload the current web page.
-It includes even though XML in the acronym, it’s rarely used in AJAX anymore, it has been replaced by JSON (JavaScript Object Notation).
+Even though XML is in the acronym, it’s rarely used in AJAX anymore, it has been replaced by JSON (JavaScript Object Notation).
 JSON is easy to use, faster and much more popular compared to XML.

 ### Prerequisite